vgerwen/lcd1602/README.md

 - lcd_err_t lcdClear(void);
 - void assert_lcd(lcd_err_t lcd_error);
 ```
 The driver does not use interrupt handlers and runs on the calling task.
+The driver does not block.

 # Example